Services we provide

 A notary public is not the same as a Justice of the Peace (JP).

-Within Australia, notaries public are senior legal practitioners who prepare, attest, witness and certify original and copied legal documents for use overseas.
+Australian notary publics are senior legal practitioners who prepare, attest, witness and certify original and copied legal documents for use overseas.
 DFAT officers are not notaries public.
-A list of Australian notaries public can be found on Supreme Court or Law Society listings for each state or territory.
+A list of notary publics can be found on Supreme Court or Law Society listings for each State or Territory.
 You can also search in telephone directories using the search 'Notary Public' and your post code.
-Alternatively use the Society of Notaries responsible for your state listed below:
+Alternatively use the Society of Notaries responsible for your state/territory as listed below:

-Many professionals in Australia can witness signatures and certify copies of documents under Australian domestic legislation.
-For the purpose of legalising your document for use overseas, (ie through an authentication or apostille), DFAT cannot accept documents signed by these professionals.
-Only documents signed and/or witnessed by Australian notaries public can be accepted for an apostille.
-For an authentication, Australian consular or diplomatic officers can witness you signing forms or make copies.
-The Apostille Convention does not apply to consular or diplomatic officer signatures. .
+Many professionals in Australia can witness signatures and certify copies of documents.
+For the purpose of legalising your document for use overseas, (i.e. through an authentication or apostille), DFAT cannot accept documents signed by these professionals, including Justice of the Peace in all Australian jurisdictions.
+Only documents signed by an Australian notary public can be accepted.

 When presenting multiple page documents for authentication or apostille, please ensure every page has been signed in full or the pages have been legally bound by an Australian notary public.